-To access the CLI, run BookingConsistencyCheckerCommand.exe.
-Note that it must be run directly from its location, the command may not include the entire file path.
+Run the tool directly from its location.
+The command may not include the entire file path.

-Switch Parameter Description help - Output a list of supported commands. noOfDays Integer, maximum 730 The number of days starting from today's date to include in the analysis. filename Complete file name or name pattern with a .xml extension Write to file with either: a given name (report is overwritten on each analysis) a name with the given pattern.
-The default name pattern is Book- ingConsistencyCheckResult-{{timestamp}}.xml.
+Switch Parameter Description help Output a list of supported commands. noOfDays Integer, maximum 730 The number of days starting from today's date to include in the analysis. filename Complete file name or name pattern with a .xml extension Write to file with either: a given name (report is overwritten on each analysis) a name with the given pattern.
+The default name pattern is MeetingAnalyzerReport-{{timestamp}}.xml.